MicrosoftDocs/power-automate-docs/articles/dev-isv-partner-intro.md

    ms.date="05/01/2016"
    ms.author="mblythe"/>

-# PowerApps for ISVs and Microsoft partners
+# Microsoft Flow for ISVs and Microsoft partners

 As a Microsoft partner or ISV, you can accelerate customer adoption by extending your products to integrate with your customer's data and business processes.
-Work with data stored in the Common Data Service, and build connectors that enable your customers to connect to your products through the apps they build in PowerApps.
-Generate new leads for your business by building an app with PowerApps and publishing it to AppSource for new customers to test-drive.
+Build connectors that enable your customers to connect to your products through Microsoft Flow.
+You can generate new leads for your business by building apps and publishing them to AppSource for new customers to test-drive.

-## Build apps on the Common Data Model using the Common Data Service SDK

-Build custom apps, or enhance your product with deeper data integration by connecting to your customer's data in the Common Data Service.
-[Learn more](https://aka.ms/eek20s)

 ## Build a connector

-Bring your product into the Microsoft cloud by building a connector that enables PowerApps to talk to your service.
+Bring your product into the Microsoft cloud by building a connector that enables Microsoft Flow to talk to your service.
 [Learn more](api-connector-overview.md)

+## Publish templates

+Once you have a connector, you should publish templates that demonstrate how to use your service.
+These templates will serve as examples that users can use to learn and then extend to their own unique workflows.
+[Learn more](publish-a-template.md)

+## Embed the flow experience in your website or app ##
+Next, you can embed Microsoft Flow from within your app to enable deep, in-context integration between your app and all the other services that Microsoft Flow supports.
+For example, you can:

+- Browse all of the templates that relate to your service and let users select a template
+- Manage the flows that users have related to your app

+Follow [this tutorial](embed-flow-dev.md) for more information about how to embed Microsoft Flow within an app.

 ## List your solution on AppSource

-Generate new leads for your business by building an app with PowerApps and publishing it to AppSource for new customers to test-drive.
+Generate new leads for your business by building an app and publishing it to AppSource for new customers to test-drive.
 [Learn more](dev-appsource-test-drive.md)

-## Get started today for free

-Sign-up for the PowerApps commuity plan for free, and start building apps in a dedicated personal environment.
-[Learn more](dev-community-plan.md)